xiyuan-fengyu/ppspider/README.en.md

 5. Page import fixed
 6. Add UserAgents util to get random user-agent
 7. Add regexp support for AddToQueue/FromQueue name([example](https://github.com/xiyuan-fengyu/ppspider/blob/master/src/test/component/AddToRegexQueue.ts))
+8. Set Page default viewport as 1920 * 1080, set navigator.webdriver=false
+9. Add a new function PuppeteerUtil.drag to drag bar
+10. Add a new PuppeteerUtil.triggerAndWaitRequest to trigger and watch a request
+11. Add a new PuppeteerUtil.triggerAndWaitResponse to trigger a request and watch the response

 2019-06-22 v2.2.1
 1. Rewrite the way to inject the worker instance through the reflection mechanism provided by typescript and reflect-metadata